okuhlemadondo/Rock-Paper-Scissors/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

-## Acknowledgments

-FontAwesome for icons.
-Unsplash for the background images.
-Any other tools, libraries, or tutorials.